ash-project/reactor/documentation/explanation/architecture.md

 ### DSL Implementation

-Reactor's DSL is built on the Spark framework, providing a declarative way to define workflows:
+Reactor's DSL is built with Spark, providing a declarative way to define workflows:

 #### DSL Processing Flow